CQC home / WA-CELI

 Enhance your skills in collaborative leadership—learn how to build trust and govern across differences.

-The AWC Center for Quality Communities and our partners are excited to announce the inaugural cohort of the Washington Collaborative Elected Leaders Institute (WA-CELI).
+The AWC Center for Quality Communities and our partners are excited to open applications for the second cohort of the Washington Collaborative Elected Leaders Institute (WA-CELI).

-This four-month, immersive training program will provide small teams of city elected officials with the collaborative leadership skills to tackle real-world challenges facing our cities and towns.
-Under the guidance of expert facilitators, teams will learn and practice a broad range of strategies to embrace differing viewpoints and build consensus to maximize success.
+This immersive, three-month training program equips small teams of city elected officials with the leadership skills to tackle real-world challenges collaboratively.
+Under the guidance of expert facilitators, teams learn and practice a broad range of strategies to engage with differing viewpoints and build consensus.

-In addition to receiving valuable training, participants will have the opportunity to learn about challenges facing communities in other parts of the state and build meaningful connections with peers invested in improving the civic health of Washington state.
+In addition to receiving valuable training, participants learn about challenges facing other communities and build meaningful connections with peers from across the state who are invested in bridging divides to govern more effectively.

 upcoming-events-icon-75Session dates and locations

-WA-CELI will host five sessions and one post-session capstone.
+WA-CELI will host six sessions and one post-session capstone.
 The sessions are a combination of in-person and virtual.

-Note: Each team member must commit to attending all sessions, including the three in-person sessions at locations around the state.
+Note: Each team member must commit to attending all sessions, including the four in-person sessions and post-session capstone at locations around the state.

 Session